Wynn Resorts board sued for failing to investigate chief executive

-WILMINGTON, Del., Feb 7 (Reuters) - The board of Wynn Resorts has been sued by shareholders, claiming the board knew for years that Steve Wynn, founder and chief executive of the casino operator, had been accused of sexual misconduct and failed to investigate.
+WILMINGTON, Del.
+(Reuters) - The board of Wynn Resorts (WYNN.O) has been sued by shareholders, claiming the board knew for years that Steve Wynn, founder and chief executive of the casino operator, had been accused of sexual misconduct and failed to investigate.

 The company declined to comment.